-We are party to an employment agreement dated as of August 5, 2020 with Mr. Barnickel, our former Chief Commercial Officer.
-This agreement does not have a specific term and provides that Mr. Barnickel is an at-will employee.
-Mr. Barnickel's current base salary was \$350,000 and his current annual target under our annual cash incentive program was 50% of his annual base salary.
-Mr. Barnickel was eligible for severance benefits under his current employment agreement, subject to his execution of a general release in our favor, as more fully described in "Potential Payments Upon Termination or Change of Control".
-Mr. Barnickel departed the Company effective March 31, 2021.
+We are party to an employment agreement dated as of August 5, 2020 with Mr. McQuillan, our Senior Vice President, Regulatory, Clinical Affairs & Quality Assurance.
+This agreement does not have a specific term and provides that Mr. McQuillan is an at-will employee.
+Mr. McQuillan's current base salary is \$330,000 and his current annual target under our annual cash incentive program is 50% of his annual base salary.
+Mr. McQuillan is eligible for severance benefits under his current employment agreement, subject to his execution of a general release in our favor, as more fully described in "Potential Payments upon Termination or Change of Control".